Rogue Creamery

 Rogue Creamery is an American cheese maker based in Central Point, Oregon founded in 1933.
-Since 2002, Rogue Creamery has been making award winning artisan cheeses.
+Since 2002, Rogue Creamery has been making artisan cheeses.
 Founder Tom Vella brought mold, cultures and recipes for Oregon Blue to Central Point from Roquefort, France.
 Rogue Creamery was the first U.S. cheese maker to export raw-milk cheese to the European Union.
 Their products can be found in other countries including the United Kingdom, Australia and Japan.

 Rogue may be the first American creamery to command worldwide respect.

 Sustainability

 In 2014, Rogue became the first certified B Corporation in Oregon in order to promote renewable energy and waste reduction.

 In 2021, the company won the Outstanding Dairy Processing and Manufacturing Sustainability award from the Innovation Center for U.S. Dairy.

 Rogue's Nellie Green Pedal Power Program gives employees a monthly bonus for using more sustainable forms of transportation to get to work.
 In 2019, employees travelled 11,838 miles using more sustainable forms of transportation.

 Thirty percent of the energy used to power the cheese plant comes from solar panels.